spacecraft-repl/spacecraft-repl.github.io/index.md

 # 9 About the Team
 Our team of three software developers built SpaceCraft remotely, working together across the United States.
-Please feel free to contact us if you'd like to talk software engineering, containers, or the web.
-We're always open to learning about new opportunities.
+Please feel free to contact us if you'd like to talk about software engineering, containers, or the web.
+We're all open to learning about new opportunities!

 <!-- Place our pictures here with names, titles, location, and link to personal websites. -->